-For sensitivity analysis using LOCF, the observed data and the imputed values will be analyzed using the same MMRM model.
-Model will include terms for background anti-diabetes treatment status (treatment naïve or not), treatment, and the baseline HbA1c value as a fixed effect covariate.
+For sensitivity analysis using LOCF, all observed data and the imputed values will be analyzed using MMRM model.
+Model will include terms for screening anti-diabetic treatment regimen (insulin treated or other), baseline eGFR (<45 or ≥45 mL/min/1.73m2), region, treatment, visit, treatment-by-visit, and the baseline HbA1c value as a fixed effect covariate.
 LS mean treatment differences between the bexagliflozin group and the placebo group will be estimated from the model with the corresponding p-values and their two-sided 95 % CIs presented.